WICG/resize-observer/explainer.md

 An error object will contain the observer that triggered the error, and its changeset.

 The user might observe DOM in an inconsistent state, which is less harmful than a frozen page.

+ISSUE: If the page has resize observers in an infinite observation loop, it'll peg the CPU to 100%, and the only clue will be the error console.
+Should rogue observers be disconnected after the error?

 TODO: determine the REPEAT_LIMIT, why not 16?